nurme-ave/color-scheme-generator-api/README.md

 ### Project Description

 This was my fourth solo project at the Scrimba's Frontend Developer Career Path.
-Solo project means that you are only provided with the Figma design file and a set of requirements you need to implement in the project.
-There is no hand-holding or a walk-through solution with the instructor.
-How you solve the challenge and implement the logic is completely up to you.
+Solo project means that you are only provided with a set of requirements you need to implement in the project.
+There is no hand-holding or a walk-through solution with the instructor and you're on your own.

 A stretch goal in this project was to add 1-click-copy which was quite interesting to implement.